 But are there risks to leasing solar panels?
 If so, what are they?
 Before you enter into a twenty year agreement with someone that knocks on your door, solicits you at a home improvement store, or ‘robo’ dials you nonstop for weeks on end, wouldn’t you like to know of any downstream risks associated with your decision to lease a solar system?

-What are the chances these highly motivated and well compensated salespeople will share these risks with you?
-What are the chances they’ll still be around three years from now if you encounter a problem?
+What if highly motivated and well compensated salespeople will share these risks with you?
+Will they still be around three years from now if you encounter a problem?
 What has your experience been with home improvement salespeople in the past?

 With that, here are 10 things solar leasing companies won’t tell you in their sales pitch:

 - Their production guarantee may require some participation on your part (like cleaning your own solar panels or keeping your solar monitoring hooked up) or it’s null and void.
 Read this portion of your contract carefully or you may be in for a rude awakening if your solar panels underperform over time.

 - “Free maintenance” items may be specifically excluded (like panel cleaning or routine check-ups) and may require you to contact the leasing company if maintenance is needed.

 - In MOST cases, solar roof warranties do not last the length of the agreement.
 Some solar roof warranties are as little as 1 year (and within three inches of the roof penetration).
 Read and understand what happens (and who’s responsible) if your roof starts leaking five years from now.
 THIS IS PROBABLY THE MOST IMPORTANT ITEM ON THIS LIST.